erictt/computer-science-learning/source/_posts/algorithms-2/week-3.md

     // R = 256
     int[] count = new int[R+1];

     // 1.
+Count frequencies of each letter using (key+1) as index.
+    // e.g. a is 0 and the index is 1.
-Count frequencies of each letter using key as index. for (int i = 0; i < N; i++) count[a[i]+1]++;
+    for (int i = 0; i < N; i++)
+        count[a[i]+1]++;

     // 2.
+Compute frequency cumulates which specify destinations.
+    // after the accumulation, we will be able to tell things like:
+    //     6 keys < d, 8 keys < e so d’s go in a[6] and a[7]
-Compute frequency cumulates which specify destinations. for (int r = 0; r < R; r++) count[r+1] += count[r];
+    for (int r = 0; r < R; r++)
+        count[r+1] += count[r];

     // 3.
+Access cumulates using key as index to move items.
+    // e.g. a[0] = d, count[d] = 8, so aux[8] = d, then accumulate d's index, so next d can go to 9
-Access cumulates using key as index to move items. for (int i = 0; i < N; i++) aux[count[a[i]]++] = a[i];
+    // after the loop, all of the indices will be accumulated to their upper bound, which is why you see f and - are both 12. for (int i = 0; i < N; i++) aux[count[a[i]]++] = a[i];